cosmos/sdk-tutorials/academy/ibc/clients.md

 ![clients](/academy/ibc/images/lightclient.png)

-As we have seen before, IBC is structured as several layers of abstraction.
+As previously shown, IBC is structured as several layers of abstraction.
 At the top, applications such as [ICS20 token transfers](https://github.com/cosmos/ibc/tree/master/spec/app/ics-020-fungible-token-transfer) implement the [ICS26 IBC standard](ics-026-routing-module), which describe the routing and callback functionality used to connect the application layer to the transport layer.
 Underneath the application are channels, which are unique for each application (for example, a channel that allows a transfer application on chain A to speak to a transfer application on chain B).
 [Connections](/academy/ibc/ibc-tao-dev.md), which may have many channels, are used to connect two clients (for example, to allow the entire IBC stack of chain A to connect to the IBC stack of chain B).
 These clients, which may have many connections, comprise the foundational layer of IBC.

 <HighlightBox type="info">